QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 of a successful entrepreneur's earnings to a worker's earnings.

-We'll find that as $\pi$ decreases, $\phi$ increases, indicating that the riskier it is to be an entrepreuner, the higher must be the reward for a successful project.
+We'll find that as $\pi$ decreases, $\phi$ increases, indicating that the riskier it is to be an entrepreneur, the higher must be the reward for a successful project.

 Now adopt the entrepreneur-worker interpretation of our model.